Dez Bryant Worked Out With Dak Prescott In Latest Step Towards A Comeback

 He turned that down as an option, mainly because he wants to go the NFL or not at all.
 He likely also felt as though the spring football league was a bit beneath him.

 This is hardly the first time Bryant has attempted a comeback.
 He hasn’t been a member of an NFL roster since 2017.
-His first attempt to make it back to the league, in 2018 was cut short when he tore an Achilles tendon during a workout with the New Orleans Saints.
+His first attempt to make it back to the league in 2018 was cut short when he tore an Achilles tendon during a workout with the New Orleans Saints.

 @dak dropping dimes to @DezBryant in the lab ????!!!
 Stay Tune… pic.twitter.com/dbe0M8XxGB